Input

 getLine :: IO String

 When we call them, we don't get back a plain Char or a plain String.
 We get back IO Char and IO String.
 To retrieve the input from the user, these functions had to pass into the land of impurity—where new state is made.
 Any value we bring back from this land is packaged up in a box marked IO, which means the value is “tainted” by state.
-We can't perform any operations on values inside IO boxes.
+It's not just these two functions that are tainted.
+All input and output functions return tainted values.

 Haskell